olegtaranenko/mobileweb-server/README.md

 Both repos have newClass.js added!

-Imagine for some reason you have to change at the *client* repo first
+Imagine for some reason you have to change at the *client* repo first...

     cd ../mobileweb-client
     touch css/newCss.css